Wall-crossing between stable and co-stable ADHM data: Obstruction theories

-and we have a homomorphism from $Ob_{\mc Z}$ to the complex \eqref{cot0}.
-This gives a perfect obstruction theory $ob_{\mc Z} \colon Ob_{\mc Z} \to L_{\mc Z}$ by composing with the above homomorphism from the complex \eqref{cot0} to $L_{\mc Z}$.
-When $\varphi^{-1}(0)$ is a complete intersection, then by \cite[Corollaire 3.2.7 in chapter III]{I} and \cite[Proposition 2.3.3]{M}, the obstruction theory $ob_{\mc Z}$ is an isomorphism.
-This complex is the dual of the tangent complex in \cite[\S 4.2]{NY3} in the case where we consider moduli of framed sheaves on the blow-up of the plane.
+We have a natural homomorphism $ob_{\mc Z} \colon Ob_{\mc Z} \to L_{\mc Z}$.
+This gives a perfect obstruction theory.
+When $e^{-1}(0)$ is a complete intersection, then by \cite[Corollaire 3.2.7 in chapter III]{I} and \cite[Proposition 2.3.3]{M}, the obstruction theory $ob_{\mc Z}$ is a quasi-isomorphism.
+In this case we write $ob_{\mc Z}=\id_{L_{\mc Z}}$.
+This complex is the dual of the tangent complex in \cite[\S 4.2]{NY3}, when we consider moduli of framed sheaves on the blow-up of the plane.